nickbreaton/wherecanipark/README.md

 ## The Problem

-The rules surrounding parking on some streets in Iowa City, IA is difficult for certain residents to determine the optimal side to park on each night.
+The rules surrounding parking on some streets in Iowa City, IA are difficult for certain residents to determine the optimal side to park on each night.

 <figure>
   <p align="center">